Abdus-somod/Wears/README.md

 # Wears

-This website is created for wears shopping online
+This website is an e-commerce website created for wears shopping online

 ## Description
 A responsive website built with HTML and CSS only.